With interests in science and nature, I explores topics from a unique and sometimes controversial perspective.

 But what if that’s not true?
-What if the afterlife is so bizarre that we can hardly fathom it, a hodgepodge of lost energy, fragmented minds and semi-lucid spirit beings.
+What if the afterlife is so bizarre that we can hardly fathom it, a hodgepodge of lost energy, fragmented minds, and semi-lucid spirit being?

 Worse still, perhaps there is some kind of pecking order after death, and spirits that are able to grow stronger are able to dominate the newly deceased and others.
 These more powerful spirits are the ones we are aware of, while the weaker ones remain silent.

 Seems weird, but I base this theory on an Ouija Board session I experienced long ago.
-According to the entity we contacted, it sounds like life beyond death is something akin to entering a maximum security prison.
+According to the entity we supposedly contacted, it sounds like life beyond death is something akin to entering a maximum-security prison.
 Only the strong survive.